Skip to main content

 Provides: Event capture, anomaly alerts

-Gap: Logs can be altered or deleted; no enforcement
+Gap: Logs can be altered or deleted; no governance

 Policy-as-Code